PostHog/posthog.com/contents/blog/best-hotjar-alternatives.md

 1. **It gives them real-time feedback:** Sprig makes it easy for product teams to engage with users while they were actively using the product.
 This real-time feedback helps them make informed decisions, iterate features faster, and improve the overall user experience.

-2. **It's easy to use:** Numerous reviewers note how easy Sprig is to set up and use.
-This means they can go from idea to actionable learnings very quickly.
+2. **It's easy to use:** Reviewers note how easy Sprig is to set up and use.
+This means they can go from idea to actionable learnings quickly.

 3. **It has pre-built reports and templates:** Users like the comprehensive documentation and the fact there are numerous templates they can immediately apply and adapt to their needs.